dpriskorn/ItemSubjector/README.md

 # Features
 This tool has the following features:
-* adding a list of main subjects to items
-  (for now scholarly articles and documents from Riksdagen are supported)
+* Adding a list of manually supplied main subjects to items (for now scholarly articles and documents from Riksdagen are supported)
+* Matching against 136.000 existing main subjects and adding them to scholarly articles
+* Batch mode that can be used together with the above features and be run non-interactively e.g. in the Wikimedia Cloud kubernetes beta cluster

 It supports
 [Wikidata:Edit groups](https://www.wikidata.org/wiki/Wikidata:Edit_groups)
-so that batches can easily be undone if needed.
+so that batches can easily be undone later if needed.

 # Thanks
 During the development of this tool the author got a